|High School:||Dermott HS|

 |Alma Mater:||Arkansas at Monticello|

-Art Kaufman is in his first season as the defensive coordinator at Cal in 2014.
-Kaufman took over the position in January after having developed some of the top defenses in the country at multiple stops over his 32-year collegiate career.
-He is in his 13th campaign as a defensive coordinator at the NCAA Football Bowl Subdivision level, having previously served in the role at Cincinnati, North Carolina, Mississippi and Texas Tech.
+Kaufman became Cal’s defensive coordinator in January of 2014 after having developed some of the top defenses in the country at multiple stops over his 33-year collegiate career.
+He is in his 14th campaign as a defensive coordinator at the NCAA Football Bowl Subdivision level in 2015, having previously served in the role at Cincinnati, North Carolina, Mississippi and Texas Tech.
 Kaufman was nominated for the prestigious Broyles Award given annually to college football’s top assistant coach both at North Carolina in 2011 and Texas Tech in 2012.

-“I’m thrilled to have joined the Cal football coaching staff and believe that my coaching experience will help our defense improve quickly,” Kaufman said.
+“I feel like we took a few steps to becoming a better defense in 2014 and that our defense will continue to improve quickly,” Kaufman said.
 “I’m looking forward to building a strong defense that will make significant contributions to our success as a football team.
 Sonny Dykes is in the initial stages of building a tremendous football program at Cal, and it’s great to be part of that process early on.”

 At Cincinnati he coached first-team All-American Athletic Conference defensive lineman Jordan Stepp in the inaugural season of the league while three Bearcats – defensive lineman Silverberry Mouhon, linebacker Greg Blair and cornerback Deven Drane – were second-team selections on the defensive side of the ball.
 Blair led the squad with 106 tackles, while Mouhon (9.5 spg) and Stepp (6.0 spg) were first and second on the club in sacks.

-The performance of Kaufman’s defense last season came on the heels of a 2012 campaign in which he led a complete overhaul of the Texas Tech defense.
+The performance of Kaufman’s defense during his single season in Cincinnati came on the heels of a 2012 campaign in which he led a complete overhaul of the Texas Tech defense.
 Inheriting a 2011 unit that ranked 114th nationally in total defense (485.58 ypg), the Red Raiders improved to 38th (367.31 ypg) while ranking second in the Big 12 Conference.
 Texas Tech was keyed by a pass defense that led the league and ranked 15th in the country (192.00 ypg).
 The Red Raiders finished 8-5 overall and were victorious at the Meineke Car Care Bowl.

 Kaufman joined the Red Raiders from North Carolina, where he was the defensive coordinator for the Tar Heels in 2011 and the linebackers coach for three campaigns from 2009-11.
 Kaufman helped guide the 2011 Tar Heels to a No. 27 ranking in rush defense (123.92 ypg), a No. 48 national ranking in total defense (365.23 ypg) and an appearance against Missouri in the Independence Bowl.

-Carolina developed several outstanding linebackers under Kaufman’s guidance, including current NFL players Zach Brown (Tennessee), Bruce Carter (Dallas) and Kevin Reddick (New Orleans).
+North Carolina developed several outstanding linebackers under Kaufman’s guidance, including current NFL players Zach Brown (Tennessee), Bruce Carter (Tampa Bay), and Kevin Reddick (Carolina).

 Brown posted strong numbers in his final season in 2011 to earn first-team All-Atlantic Coast Conference honors when he paced the Tar Heels with 105 tackles and co-led the squad with three interceptions and three pass breakups, while adding 13.5 tackles for loss and 5.5 sacks.
 Defensive tackle Quinton Coples also picked up first-team All-ACC honors for the second consecutive season and was selected by the New York Jets in the first round of the 2012 NFL Draft with the 16th selection overall.